ITU-AI-ML-in-5G-Challenge/Digital_Twins_Repo/ctr_deployment/README.md

 # Controller Deployment
 Tosca parsing for the deployment of a rest API given the cid of a controller.
-The orchestrator used is xOpera
+The orchestrator used is xOpera.
+The API will answer HTTP GET petitions with a float input with the return output given by the deployed controller.

 ## Prerequisites
 > **Note** Prerequisites and the Installation and Quickstart are copied from the xOpera repository: https://github.com/xlab-si/xopera-opera